thma/thma.github.io/2020-12-20-reconciling-fp-and-oop-concepts.md

     type classes and class instances.

     Haskell's type classes are quite different from the classes in OOP languages.
-Yet they have more in common with interfaces, in that they specify a set of functions with their respective type signatures, to be implemented by instance declarations.
+    They have more in common with interfaces in that they specify a set of functions with their respective type signatures to be implemented by instance declarations.

 ## A short case study

 In this section I'm showcasing how these two concepts are supported in Haskell and how they can be combined without sacrificing FP principles.

 Let's have a look at a simple example that is frequently used in introductions to OOP: a class hierarchy representing geometrical shapes.
-In a typical OO language, we would have an abstract base class `Shape` specifying a set of methods, and concrete classes `Rect`, `Circle`, `Triangle`, etc. which would implement specific behaviour.
+In a typical OO language, we would have an abstract base class `Shape` which specifies a set of methods, and concrete classes `Rect`, `Circle`, `Triangle`, etc. which would implement specific behaviour.

 This simple class hierarchy is shown in the following UML diagram: